0Raptor/CineBank/README.md

 Mounting your ISOs or playing any type of media file with any software can be achieved easily.
 To avoid unauthorized users messing with your scripts, integrity checks can be enabled.

+This tool will give you full control about what happens to your information.
+All information about your movies is stored locally on your device (except if you decide to store the database anywhere else).
+No information will be sent to external services.
+To obtain additional information for your entries, you can optionally use the API from [TMDB](https://www.themoviedb.org/).
+But this feature is disabled until you supply an API-Key.
+And even then, the application will never fetch information automatically, but while adding or editing an entry you can search for information using a searchbar and a manual button click.

 For information about the design of the application, check the [Developer Manual](DEV.md).

 ## Installation